What is ray tracing and what hardware and games support it?

 - GeForce GTX 1060 6GB

 It's not just gaming desktops that support ray tracing either, laptops with equivalent Pascal and Turing-architecture GPUs are also included in the list.
-There's also quite a list of gaming laptops with RTX GPUs included as a specification option.
-That list is constantly growing too.
+There's also a massive list of gaming laptops with RTX GPUs included as a specification option, which includes pretty much every gaming laptop released in the last few years.

-- Asus ROG Zephyrus S GX531 with Nvidia RTX review: A slim gaming machine with ray tracing smarts
+Ray tracing isn't limited to PC either.
+The Xbox Series X and PlayStation 5 both have support for Ray Tracing.
+And now, smartphones are starting to get in on the action, too.
+The MediaTek Dimensity 9200 and Snapdragon 8 Gen 2 both have support for hardware-based ray tracing, although mobile games that utilise the tech are yet to hit the market.

-All that said, it's worth noting that if you want the best experiences with ray tracing, then you'll need the best hardware.
-Although older graphics cards now support ray tracing, they will struggle with performance.
+All that said, it's worth noting that if you want the best experience with ray tracing, then you'll need the best hardware.
+Although some older graphics cards support ray tracing, they will struggle with performance.
 Old GTX GPUs can only offer basic ray tracing effects with a low ray count.
 While RTX graphics processors can manage much more complex effects with multiple effects being presented with a higher ray count.

 Ray tracing is also a graphically intensive process.
 With it turned on and settings maxed out, even the highest-specced gaming PCs can see a dip in performance in terms of frames per second displayed on the screen.